 Red palm oil health benefits

 Red palm oil originally attracted attention for its health benefits.
 According to CleanEatingMag.com, the benefits from red palm oil are when the “red” in the palm oil stays intact and isn’t processed and stripped down.

 Virgin red palm oil — in it’s most natural state and still red — is high in lycopene, beta-carotene, and tocotrienols.
 They recommend up to 1 – 2 tablespoons per day as well as using ones that are sustainable.

 Is palm oil good or bad?

-RealSimple.com tries to answer the question if palm oil is bad for you.
+RealSimple.com explores what to know about palm oil and why palm oil might be bad for you.
 In one section, they compare the palm oil industry to that of the tobacco and alcohol industries.
 Palm oil is big business.
 It’s also very political as well.

 Companies are burning and deforesting rainforests in Malaysia and Indonesia for palm oil plantations.
 However, in both of these countries, companies are not allowed to sell products advertising “Palm Oil Free” and “No Palm Oil.”

 When you read about palm oil, it’s critical you determine the source.
 Also consider who may be profiting from the study or may be damaged from the study.